 ‘It’s great to be part of a team that works to sustain the children and young people’s sector and positively shape services for the children and young people in Westminster who most need it.’

 We have 7 trustees who are all experts in different fields and come from a range of backgrounds.
 Find out more about them below.

-Neil’s career has seen him develop the training he received as a Broadcast Journalist with the BBC into an external communications expert, working for some of the UK’s biggest utility companies.
+Neil’s career has seen him develop the training he received as a Broadcast Journalist with the BBC into an external communications expert, working for some of the world’s largest utility companies.
 He moved into the energy sector recruitment industry as a brand communicator and digital expert, helping companies, from multi-nationals to start-ups, source and engage with candidates through brand marketing strategies and digital & social communications.

 Jackie is a Founding Trustee of the YWF.
 Jackie has an extensive knowledge of the voluntary, community and charitable sector in Westminster, having worked for or served as a trustee for over 20 years.

 Jackie Rosenberg has been the CEO of One Westminster since September 2015.
 Alongside this role she is also employed by another local charity Paddington Development Trust (PDT) where she has worked as Deputy CEO since 2002.

 Jackie has managed youth provision at the Stowe Youth Club and the Avenues Youth Project and has contributed to a wide range of policies and procedures within Children and Young People’s services.
 She has consistently and passionately fought for the rights of young people to receive quality youth services.